tradervue/api-docs/journal.md

 The date field is required, and must be in yyyy-mm-dd format; all other fields are optional.

+If the notes field is specified (even if an empty string), the notes in the new entry will be set to that.
+If the notes field is omitted, the notes will be set from the user's default journal notes template.

 #### Response

 If successful, you will get a HTTP 201 response with a Location header containing the new entry's URL: